Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 ### 5/22

-Created constructor for TPiece, wrote all orientations for each piece.
+- Created constructor for TPiece, wrote all orientations for each piece.
-Added methods to rotate pieces (does not check if rotation is valid yet).
+- Added methods to rotate pieces (does not check if rotation is valid yet).

-### date y
+### 5/23

-info
+- Added checking for collisions between pieces
+- Added control for moving pieces left/right in the board